MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/exclude-or-uninstall-previous-sync-client.md

 |Office 2016 Click-to-Run - Semi-annual channel (Targeted)  <br/> |Sept.
 2018 - Version 1808 (Build 10730.20102)  <br/> |Sept.
 2018 - Version 1808 (Build 10730.20102)  <br/> |
 |Office 2016 Click-to-Run - Semi-annual channel  <br/> |Jan.
 2019 - Version 1808 (Build 10730.20264)  <br/> |Jan.
 2019 - Version 1808 (Build 10730.20264)  <br/> |

-For more information about Office channels, see [Overview of update channels for Office 365 ProPlus](/DeployOffice/overview-of-update-channels-for-office-365-proplus).
+For more information about Office channels, see [Overview of update channels for Microsoft 365 Apps for enterprise](/DeployOffice/overview-of-update-channels-for-Microsoft-365-Apps-for-enterprise).

 Unless you need Groove.exe for some of your scenarios (for example, syncing on-premises SharePoint files), we strongly recommend leaving the new defaults in place and excluding Groove.exe from Office 2016 installations.